bkwaku/expense-tracking/help.md

 ```

 ## Creating the Record Resource
 We are going to build a Record resource, which will include a `date`, a `title`, and an `amount`.
-Instead of using the `scaffold` generator, we are going to use the `resource` generator, as we are not going to be using all of the files and methods created by the scaffoldgenerator.
+Instead of using the `scaffold` generator, we are going to use the `resource` generator, as we are not going to be using all of the files and methods created by the scaffold generator.

 ```bash
 rails g resource Record title date:date amount:float